 You can consolidate all the storage requirements into a single set of disk groups.
 All these disk groups are managed by a small set of Oracle ASM instances running in a single Oracle Flex Cluster.

-Every Oracle Flex ASM cluster has one or more Hub Nodes on which Oracle ASM instances are running.
+Every Oracle Flex ASM cluster has one or more cluster nodes on which Oracle ASM instances are running.

 Oracle Flex ASM can use either the same private networks as Oracle Clusterware, or use its own dedicated private networks.
 Each network can be classified

 ASM & PRIVATE,

 The Oracle ASM network can be configured during installation, or configured or modified after installation.

 About Oracle Flex ASM Cluster Configuration on Cluster Nodes